Rome summers can be brutally hot. So how do you keep cool in Rome if summer is the only time you can come?

 Even easier, pop into any pharmacy and get a box of MG-K or Polase.
 These are packets of mineral salts that you can add to your bottle of water.
 You will be amazed at how much better you feel when you drink this while walking around in the heat.

-If you really want to eat outside in Rome, I'd suggest saving that experience for dinnertime when the air is a little less stuffy and sticky.
+If you really want to eat outside in Rome, I'd suggest saving that experience for dinnertime when the air is a little less stuffy and sticky or for late summer in September and the start of October when it's cooler.

 My mother is always telling me to wear a hat in the sun.
 Of course she is right.
-So invest in a good sunhat (hopefully with sunblock) before you leave home.
+So invest in a good sunhat with sunblock before you leave home.

 You will not only keep cool in Rome during summer, but you will save your skin!

-There are lots of options for beaches near Rome.
-The easiest one to get to, especially with public transportation, is Ostia Beach.
+Read my guide of the best beaches near Rome.
+The easiest one to get to with public transportation is Ostia Beach.

 Find out where to go by checking this blog with a very complete list of Pools in Rome.